Updated information regarding tuition, ancillary and miscellaneous fees and program specific cost estimates are available here.

-For students entering in the Fall 2013 class, all General Education courses will be offered as a part of the undergraduate curriculum and must be taken at SCI-Arc and be completed prior to beginning the Fourth Year of study.
+All General Education courses will be offered as a part of the undergraduate curriculum and must be taken at SCI-Arc and be completed prior to beginning the Fourth Year of study.
 However, prior to initial enrollment in the B. Arch program, students have the option to complete all or part of their General Education curriculum at other institutions.

 Students interested in completing any of these requirements prior to enrolling at SCI-Arc should contact the Recruitment & Outreach office for a list of suggested courses.